rachelvansciver/SAACO3/storage/EBS.md

 - can enable recycle for recovery (retention 1day - 1 year)

 ### Fast Snapshot Restore (FSR)
-- cost alot
+- cost a lot
 - no latency with restore

 ## Volume types
-- only ssd volumes can be used as boot volumes
+- only SSD volumes can be used as boot volumes

 ### GP2/GP3
 - general purpose SSD